-Cognitive skills

-Learning outcomes: Learning and teaching strategy/

-assessment methods

-B1: Develop the ability to reason Learning and teaching strategy

-scientifically and understand the role of Detailed in Knowledge and

-evidence and develop some ability to Understanding section.

-make critical judgements about

-arguments in Psychology.
-Development of skills detailed in

-B2: Develop the ability to recognise Knowledge and Understanding section.

-the subjective and variable nature of Assessment Methods

-individual experience Detailed in Knowledge and

-B3: Develop some ability to critically Understanding section.

-evaluate and understand the

-limitations of various research

-paradigms, research methods and

-measurement techniques.

-B4: Adopt multiple perspectives,

-reflect and systematically analyse the

-relationships between them.
-Detect

-meaningful patterns in behaviour and

-evaluate their significance

-B5: Critically evaluate and understand

-the limitations of various research

-paradigms, research methods and

-measurement techniques.

-Practical and professional skills

-Learning outcomes: Learning and teaching strategy/

-assessment methods

-C1: Demonstrate an understanding of Learning and teaching strategy

-research skills of quantitative and Detailed in Knowledge and Understanding

-qualitative methods. section.

-C2: Develop some understanding into

-the importance of ethical decision Development of skills detailed in

-making Knowledge and Understanding section.

-C3: Under limited supervision is able to

-competently initiate, design, conduct Assessment Methods

-and report on an empirically-based Detailed in Knowledge and Understanding

-research project. section.

-C4: Competently initiate, design,

-conduct and report on an empirically-

-based research project under

-appropriate supervision.
-Recognise its

-theoretical, practical and

-methodological implications or

-limitations.

-C5: Be aware of ethical principles and

-approval procedures and demonstrate

-these in relation to personal study,

-particularly regarding a research

-project.
-Be aware of the ethical context

-of Psychology as a discipline.

-Key/transferable skills

-Learning outcomes: Learning and teaching strategy/

-assessment methods

-D1: Develop the ability to Learning and teaching strategy

-communicate ideas and research Detailed in Knowledge and

-findings by written, oral and visual Understanding section.

-means.

-D2: Develop the ability to interpret Development of skills detailed in

-and use numerical, textual and other Knowledge and Understanding section.

-forms of data.

-D3: Develop computer literacy skills Assessment Methods

-and is able under limited supervision, Detailed in Knowledge and

-to use technology in completion of Understanding section.

-non-routine performance tasks.

-D4 : Develop the ability to solve

-problems and reflecting on outcomes

-D5 : Develop the ability to work in

-groups and teams and collaborate

-with others in the pursuit of agreed

-goals.

-D6 : Under limited supervision is able

-to take self-directed study and project

-management, in order to meet

-desired objectives.

-D7: Under limited supervision

-develops skills in self-directed study,

-developing skills in reflecting and

-evaluating personal strengths and

-weaknesses for future learning.
+Cognitive skills Learning outcomes: Learning and teaching strategy/ assessment methods B1: Develop the ability to reason scientifically and understand the role of evidence and develop some ability to make critical judgements about arguments in Psychology.
+Learning and teaching strategy Detailed in Knowledge and Understanding section.
+B2: Develop the ability to recognise the subjective and variable nature of individual experience Development of skills detailed in Knowledge and Understanding section.
+Assessment Methods B3: Develop some ability to critically evaluate and understand the limitations of various research paradigms, research methods and measurement techniques.
+Detailed in Knowledge and Understanding section.
+B4: Adopt multiple perspectives, reflect and systematically analyse the relationships between them.
+Detect meaningful patterns in behaviour and evaluate their significance B5: Critically evaluate and understand the limitations of various research paradigms, research methods and measurement techniques.

+Practical and professional skills Learning outcomes: Learning and teaching strate assessment methods C1: Demonstrate an understanding of Learning and teaching strategy research skills of quantitative and qualitative methods.
+Detailed in Knowledge and Understanding section.
+C2: Develop some understanding into the importance of ethical decision making C3: Under limited supervision is able to competently initiate, design, conduct and report on an empirically- Development of skills detailed in Knowledge and Understanding section. based research project.
+Assessment Methods Detailed in Knowledge and C4 : Competently initiate, design, conduct and report on an empirically- based research project under appropriate supervision.
+Recognise its theoretical, practical and methodological implications or limitations.
+Understanding section.
+C5: Be aware of ethical principles and approval procedures and demonstrate these in relation to personal study, particularly regarding a research project.
+Be aware of the ethical context of Psychology as a discipline.

+Key/transferable skills Learning outcomes: Learning and teaching strategy/ assessment methods D1 : Develop the ability to communicate ideas and research findings by written, oral and visual means.
+Learning and teaching strategy Detailed in Knowledge and Understanding section.
+D2 : Develop the ability to interpret and use numerical, textual and other forms of data.
+Development of skills detailed in Knowledge and Understanding section.
+D3: Develop computer literacy skills and is able under limited supervision, to use technology in completion of non-routine performance tasks.
+D4: Develop the ability to solve problems and reflecting on outcomes Assessment Methods Detailed in Knowledge and Understanding section.
+D5 : Develop the ability to work in groups and teams and collaborate with others in the pursuit of agreed goals.
+D6 : Under limited supervision is able to take self-directed study and project management, in order to meet desired objectives.
+D7 : Under limited supervision develops skills in self-directed study, developing skills in reflecting and evaluating personal strengths and weaknesses for future learning.